-Since a wide variety of groups can be fitted under the umbrella of heterodox politicization in Slovakia, the media coverage of such groups differs.
+6.6.3 Media discourse on heterodox political groups Since a wide variety of groups can be fitted under the umbrella of heterodox politicization in Slovakia, the media coverage of such groups differs.
 The phenomenon itself is hardly discussed in the public debate, but its various manifestations receive media attention.
 Retreatism is reflected in the media reporting about separated communities, with a focus on the well-known Zaježová.
 Their community life embracing nature is presented as a curiosity.
-Articles explain the lifestyle of the settlers and their daily routines and activities offered for the visitors.219 Other communities are presented in a similar manner.220 The Hare Krishna community in the Eastern Slovakia is presented differently.
-The focus here is on the religious ideology, its foreignness and their coexistence with the local Slovak population.221

-Right wing extremism is a phenomenon that has been getting a lot of attention in the media since the rise of Kotleba.
+Articles explain the lifestyle of the settlers and their daily routines and activities offered for the visitors.223 Other communities are presented in a similar manner.224 The Hare Krishna community in the Eastern Slovakia is presented differently.
+The focus here is on the religious ideology, its foreignness and their coexistence with the local Slovak population.225 Right wing extremism is a phenomenon that has been getting a lot of attention in the media since the rise of Kotleba.
 A first wave of attention came after his election as a head of the Banská Bystrica regional self-government in 2013, and this attention intensified after the ascension of K-LSNS into the parliament in 2016.
-Research focusing on the period of regional elections of 2013, with the focus on media framing of Kotleba showed that he was considered a threat and his success a failure of traditional authorities.222 Since then, most of the articles focused on the Kotleba and his political party, and framed him as an extremist or fascist.223 Interesting work has been produced by a blogger, Ján Benčík, who scans social media channels and produces screenshots of various extremist proclamations by the party members and their sympathizers.
-He is searching for links between party members and the institutionalized spectrum do not attract significant media interest.
-There are, however, a few cases, such as a recent wave of publicity for a secret private location in Western Slovakia, where neo-Nazi concerts take place and attract visitors from the whole of Europe.225 While far right radical https://www.aktuality.sk/clanok/508666/fenomen-zajezova-orat-im-pomahaju-kone-potraviny-maju-spolocne/
+Research focusing on the period of regional elections of 2013, with the focus on media framing of Kotleba showed that he was considered a threat and his success a failure of traditional authorities.
+Since then, most of the articles focused on the Kotleba and his political party, and framed him as an extremist or fascist.
+Interesting work has been produced by a blogger, Ján Benčík, who scans social media channels and produces screenshots of various extremist proclamations by the party members and their sympathizers.
+He is searching for links between party members and the neo-Nazi scene and publishes them on his blog.
+Other far right organizations outside the institutionalized spectrum do not attract significant media interest.
+There are, however, a few cases, such as a recent wave of publicity for a secret private location in Western Slovakia, where neo-Nazi concerts take place and attract visitors from the whole of Europe.
+While far right radical and